Replication in Visual Diffusion Models: A Survey and Outlook: Challenges and Future Directions

 \subsection{Robust Mitigation}

 The current mitigation methods often fail to successfully solve the replication problems.
-For instance, \begin{itemize}[leftmargin=*] \item Even after deduplicating images and captions in the dataset, visual diffusion models can still generate samples similar to data points from the training set; \item Malicious researchers can easily develop AI methods to bypass training data protection strategies; \item Visual diffusion models equipped with machine unlearning methods can still generate concepts that have already been erased; \item Prompt perturbation methods cannot always generate images that align well with the prompt while simultaneously avoiding the creation of copyrighted content. \end{itemize} Therefore, in the future, researchers can (1) focus on enabling visual diffusion models to learn only the semantic content from any training sample, rather than its specific details; (2) develop irremovable protection mechanisms for images and videos; and (3) enhance prompt engineering techniques to ensure that the generated content not only avoids legal pitfalls but also more accurately reflects users’ intent.
+For instance, \begin{itemize}[leftmargin=*] \item Even after deduplicating images and captions in the dataset, visual diffusion models can still generate samples similar to data points from the training set; \item Malicious researchers can easily develop AI methods to bypass training data protection strategies, as demonstrated by LightShed~\cite{foerster2025lightshed} defeating Glaze with 99.98\% accuracy; \item Visual diffusion models equipped with machine unlearning methods can still generate concepts that have already been erased, with recent work~\cite{george2025illusion} showing that erased concepts re-emerge under slight perturbations; \item Prompt perturbation methods cannot always generate images that align well with the prompt while simultaneously avoiding the creation of copyrighted content. \end{itemize} Therefore, in the future, researchers can (1) focus on enabling visual diffusion models to learn only the semantic content from any training sample, rather than its specific details; (2) develop irremovable protection mechanisms for images and videos; (3) explore strategies that combine deduplication, differential privacy, and unlearning at different stages of the pipeline; and (4) enhance prompt engineering techniques to ensure that the generated content not only avoids legal pitfalls but also more accurately reflects users' intent.